In this article

 Reduce employee questions and concerns by clearly describing every aspect of the process, including:

-• What information employees must have when filling out an expense report
+• What information employees must have when filling out a travel expense report

 • Whether they need to submit original itemized receipts along with their report